Skip to content

 The CEO is more accessible.
 Mid-market CEOs are closer to operations than enterprise CEOs.
 Their coaching needs span strategic and operational domains — they're thinking about market strategy on Monday and dealing with a key customer escalation on Tuesday.
 The coaching partner must be comfortable operating across that range.

 The budget is smaller but the impact is proportionally larger.
 A $100,000 coaching engagement at a Fortune 500 company is a rounding error.
 At a $50 million company, it's a meaningful investment that needs to show meaningful returns.
 Mid-market CEOs can't afford coaching that's "generally beneficial" — it needs to produce specific, measurable outcomes.
+For broader context on what mid-market firms are spending across the consulting categories that touch leadership, see our 2026 guide to HR consulting costs in Canada.

 The Canadian talent market adds complexity.
 Mid-market Canadian companies compete for leadership talent against larger domestic firms, U.S. multinationals, and increasingly, global remote opportunities.
 Coaching that doesn't account for this competitive dynamic misses a critical piece of the leadership puzzle.